After a long time of inactivity on this Blog, I just got started again.

-Just make sure the names are short and use a good keyword rich title for your website, since you now want people to use link to you with the keyword you target.
+Just make sure the names are short and use a good keyword rich title for your website since you now want people to use a link to you with the keyword you target.

-Mostly they will use the title of you site to create a link.
-So for this Blog you could link to Joomla SEO Blog but you also could use that same link title to link to Joomla SEO Blog ;-)
+Mostly they will use the title of your site to create a link.
+So for this Blog, you could link to Joomla SEO Blog but you also could use that same link title to link to Joomla SEO Blog ;-)

 There are a lot of them and it looks like there are going to be even more if all plans as expected.

 The best ones for an international market are .com .net .org which are simply the bests tld’s.